AB-CE/abce/doc/introduction.rst

 Fourth, many frameworks such as FLAME, NetLogo, StarLogo, Ascape and SugerScape and, in a more limited sense, Repast are designed with spacial representation in mind.
-For ABCE a spacial representation was explicitly not a design goal.
+For ABCE a spacial representation is possible, but not a design goal.
 However, since agents in ABCE are ordinary Python objects, they can use python modules such as python-turtle and therefore gain a spacial representation much like NetLogo.
 This does by no means mean that